-With all this on my plate, how do I find time to do anything else?
+GIven my work commitments, how do I find time to do anything else?
 You may well ask.
 The wife does…often.

 Berkhamsted Raiders CFC

 In 2009, I took on the role of Chair of Trustees and Club Chairman of Berkhamsted Raiders Community Football Club, which has become one of the biggest and most successful youth football clubs in the country.
-In 2021/22, Berkhamsted Raiders is running 94 teams for 1,200 boys and girls from Under 7 to Under 18, plus a Ladies Team, a Senior Team, a Futsal team, and Veterans, Walking Football and Inclusive Football sections.
+Berkhamsted Raiders runs 94 teams for 1,300 boys and girls from Under 7 to Under 18, plus a Ladies Team, a Senior Team, a Futsal team, and Veterans, Walking Football and Inclusive Football sections.

-Berkhamsted Raiders won the award for the “Herts FA Community Club of the Year” in 2010 and 2012, and 2015, and again in 2017.
+Berkhamsted Raiders won the award for the “Herts FA Community Club of the Year” in 2010, 2012, 2015, 2017 and 2022.
 In 2015, Berkhamsted Raiders was awarded the national FA Community Club of the Year and in 2016, we reached the dizzy heights of the number two youth football club in Europe, receiving the UEFA European Grassroots Club of the Year – Silver Award 2015.
-And in 2019, we were awarded both the Dacorum and Hertfordshire “Community Sports Club of the Year” awards.
+In 2019, we were awarded both the Dacorum and Hertfordshire “Community Sports Club of the Year” awards.

 If you want to know how to run a community football club, take a look at Raiders KnowHow, the online guide we created for managers and parents.

 I stood down from the Chair Of Trustees role in 2021, and received the “Volunteer of the Decade” award.
 I continue to be involved in the Club and am currently project managing our new clubhouse development.

 In July 2022, I received the Lifetime Achievement Award for services to sport in the Dacorum Sports & Physical Activity Awards.